-Social & Community Studies focuses on personal development and social skills which lead to self-reliance, self-management and concern for others.
-It fosters appreciation of, and respect for, cultural diversity and encourages responsible attitudes and behaviours required for effective participation in the community and for thinking critically, creatively and constructively about their future.
+Social & Community Studies focuses on personal development and social skills which lead to self-reliance, self-management, and concern for others.
+It fosters appreciation of, and respect for, cultural diversity and encourages responsible attitudes and behaviours required for effective participation in the community and for thinking critically, creatively, and constructively about their future.

-Students develop personal, interpersonal, and citizenship skills, encompassing social skills, communication skills, respect for and interaction with others, building rapport, problem solving and decision making, selfesteem, self-confidence and resilience, workplace skills, learning and study skills.
+Students develop personal, interpersonal, and citizenship skills, encompassing social skills, communication skills, respect for and interaction with others, building rapport, problem solving and decision making, self-esteem, self-confidence and resilience, workplace skills, learning and study skills.

-inquiry Students use an approach in collaborative learning environments to investigate the dynamics of society and the benefits of working with others in the provided with community.
-They are opportunities to explore and refine personal values and lifestyle choices and to practise, develop and value social, community and workplace participation skills.
+Students use an inquiry approach collaborative learning environments investigate the dynamics of society and the benefits of working with others in the community.
+They are provided opportunities to explore and refine personal values and lifestyle choices and to practise, develop and value social, community and workplace participation skills.